Verdict For Retired Year Old Longshoreman

-On Wednesday, November 29, 2017, after a six (6) week trial and less than one (1) day of deliberations, a San Francisco jury assessed a verdict in favor of 81 year old plaintiff George Lucas against defendant Triple A Machine Shop, Inc., a shipyard contractor, deciding that defendant Triple A was negligent and contributed to cause Mr. Lucas’ mesothelioma.
+On Wednesday, November 29, 2017, after a six (6) week trial and less than one (1) day of deliberations, a San Francisco jury assessed a verdict in favor of 81-year-old plaintiff George Lucas against defendant Triple A Machine Shop, Inc., a shipyard contractor, deciding that defendant Triple A was negligent and contributed to causing Mr. Lucas’ mesothelioma.
 The jury assessed $760,000.00 in economic damages and $23,500,000.00 in non-economic damages.
 The jury assigned twenty-seven percent (27%) of the liability to defendant Triple A.

 At trial, plaintiffs presented evidence showing that Triple A knew or should have known of the medical and scientific literature, as well as California and various Federal regulations, dating back to 1930 that specifically required them to know of, test for, and warn of asbestos hazards, and to use precautions to protect both their employees and bystanders from the hazards of breathing asbestos dust.

 “Triple A’s defense was to blame the victim, claiming he ‘had no business being in the engine rooms’, to blame the entire shipyard contractor industry claiming ‘everybody did it so we can’t be negligent’, and to blame the bags of raw asbestos fiber that Mr. Lucas occasionally unloaded as part of his job duties.
 But, the jury utterly rejected those false defenses,” said James P. Nevin, counsel for Mr. Lucas.
 Mr. Nevin also stated, “I was overjoyed to be able to provide Mr. Lucas with the news of the jury’s courageous verdict, such that he passed away in peace the very next day knowing that his family would be provided for.
 He was a good man, truly the salt of the earth, he will be missed.”